SUSE/qe-sap-deployment/docs/playbooks/README.md

 * ./ansible/playbooks/vars/hana_vars.yaml

 The sap-hana-cluster playbook is a complicated one.
-The playbook can currently create clusters two two fencing types: SBD and native fencing.
+The playbook can currently create clusters using either of two fencing types: SBD or native fencing.
 The table below shows which are clouds are currently supported.

 | Type | SBD Fencing | Native Fencing |